What you need to know about the coronavirus

 Coronavirus leaves Paris street in 1940s time warp

-A Parisian neighbourhood has been left stuck in a World War Two time-warp after the makers of a 1940s-era film had to abandon their set before France went into a lockdown.
+A Parisian neighborhood has been left stuck in a World War Two time-warp after the makers of a 1940s-era film had to abandon their set before France went into a lockdown.

-War propaganda and Socialist posters are plastered on walls along the cobbled Rue Androuet, in the Montmartre district, now lined by a mock jeweller’s store, tailor and off-licence in war-time decor.
+War propaganda and Socialist posters are plastered on walls along the cobbled Rue Androuet, in the Montmartre district, now lined by a mock jeweler’s store, tailor and off-license in war-time decor.
 German road signs point towards medical facilities.

 Reporting by Cate Cadell; Compiled by Karishma Singh and Luke Baker; Editing by Nick Macfie